SquareFaceIt/SquareFaceIt/README.md

 ![image](http://squarefaceit.github.com/SquareFaceIt/assets/img/logo.png)

 ## Welcome friend.
-You like Metro design paterns as much as we do?
+You like Metro design patterns as much as we do?

 Squarefaceit is a css3 and html5 framework.
 Think of it as a starting point to get your website up and running quickly.